So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

 They can digitally display your heading accurately, and don’t need to be completely level to work properly

-Some to the higher end computer go as far as integrating Global Positioning Systems (GPS), which uses satellites to pinpoint exactly where you are and where you have been.
+Some of the higher-end computers go as far as integrating Global Positioning Systems (GPS), which uses satellites to pinpoint exactly where you are and where you have been.
 This feature is great for diver doing search and recovery, fishing or crabbing, or treasure hunting.

 What to Do Next?